agentlang-ai/agentlang-docs/docs/tutorial.md

   :MemberSince :Now})
 ```

-How can we express the idea that a blog-post is always created under a user?
-For this, we can make use of the
+To express the idea that a blog-post is always created under a user, we make use of the
 `:contains` [relationship](language/data-model/relationship.md):

 ```clojure